seaofvoices/chroma-luau/docs/color.md

 ## color:hsi()

-Returns an array with the `hue`, `saturation`, and `intensity` components, each as number between 0 and 255.
+Returns an array with the `hue`, `saturation`, and `intensity` components.
+Hue is the color angle in degree (`0..360`), saturation and intensity are within `0..1`.
 Note that for hue-less colors (black, white, and grays), the hue component will be NaN.

 ```lua
 chroma('orange'):hsi()